jun76/raggify/raggify/README.md

 Raggify is a tool for building multimodal RAG systems, but it does not directly support LLMs or agents.
 Instead, it focuses solely on the upstream processes of document ingestion and retrieval.

+ℹ️ While we do not support LLM as a RAG agent, we are implementing LLM-based text summarization and media captioning starting from version 0.2.2, aimed at optimizing input to the embedding model and improving re-ranking accuracy.

 # 🚀 How to Install

 To install minimal, run: